3. Civil society

 ought to be limited by agreements and rules, by division of authority and members’ participation.
 Third, the bearers of authority ought to account for their acts.
 Fourth, it should be clear how bearers of authority are nominated, how long their term

 of office is, and how they transfer their office to someone else.
-In the course of history, these general rules have been developed in various ways, conform the association’s specific character.
+In the course of history, these general rules have been developed in various ways, conform the association’s specific character and history.

-the leadership is allotted to the captain and/or the coach.
-The leadership in an association as policy determining, decision making, executing, and maintaining organ is generically characterized by the political frame, next by the relation frames characterizing
+the association connects with.
+The leadership in an association as policy determining, decision making, executing, and maintaining organ is generically characterized by the political frame, next by the relation frames characterizing the association’s

 Discipline means accepting of guidance and respecting those who are in command.
 It aims at the integration of the members into an adequately functioning social group.
 In some associations discipline is more obvious

 than in others, compare for instance a jail or a barracks with a hospital, a school, or an enterprise.
 However, leadership and discipline are both conditions for the existence of any organized association.
 Where leadership or discipline are lacking, the organized